PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 We can create multiple Threshold periods during one Match and, in those Periods of time, we can specify different Types on which we should match Players.
 In the examples above, we have 3 Thresholds, all with different Periods of time (in seconds).
 Once the *MatchmakingRequest* is executed, if the first Period does not find a suitable match, the following periods will continue subsequently to try to find a match until their duration has expired.
 By having a combination of longer and shorter Periods, we can fine-tune our Match criteria to be stricter or more relaxed, whilst the time duration of the Match progresses.

-In the match example shown the screenshot above, the first Threshold will try to find a match based on an *Absolute* Match Type for *10* seconds.
-The second and third Thresholds will try to find a *Relative* match for *20* seconds and a *Percentage* match for *30* seconds respectively, before the Match ends.
+In the above example and before the Match ends, the first Threshold will try to find a match based on an *Absolute* Match Type for *10* seconds, the second Threshold will try to find a *Relative* match for *20* seconds, and the third Threshold will try to find a *Percentage* match for *30* seconds.

 ### Accept Minimum Players